SixArm/mast-cell-help/topics/low-oxalate-diet/index.md

 Oxalates can bind with calcium in the body to form crystals, which can contribute to the development of kidney stones.
 Kidney stones are hard mineral deposits that can form in the kidneys and may cause pain and other complications when they block the urinary tract.
 By reducing dietary oxalate intake, it is believed that the risk of kidney stone formation can be minimized.

-* **Foods to choose**: low-oxalate vegetables (e.g. carrots, cucumbers, lettuce, zucchini), most fruits, most grains (e.g. rice, wheat).
+* **Foods to choose:** low-oxalate vegetables (e.g. carrots, cucumbers, lettuce, zucchini), most fruits, most grains (e.g. rice, wheat).

-* **Foods to avoid**: high-oxalate vegetables (e.g. spinach, chard, beets, rhubarb), most nuts and seeds (e.g. (almonds, peanuts, sesame), potatoes, yams, chocolate, certain fruits (e.g. blackberries, raspberries, figs), black tea, and some herbal teas.
+* **Foods to avoid:** high-oxalate vegetables (e.g. spinach, chard, beets, rhubarb), most nuts and seeds (e.g. (almonds, peanuts, sesame), potatoes, yams, chocolate, certain fruits (e.g. blackberries, raspberries, figs), black tea, and some herbal teas.

 It's important to note that the severity of oxalate-related issues can vary from person to person, and some individuals may need to follow a stricter low-oxalate diet than others.